 Add a new paragraph after 13.9.2 [temp.inst] paragraph 8 as follows:

-The existence of a definition of a variable or function is considered to affect the semantics of the program if the variable or function is needed for constant evaluation by an expression (7.7 [expr.const]), even if constant evaluation of the expression is not required or if constant expression evaluation does not use the definition. [ Example: ... ]Similarly, the existence of a definition of a variable or function is considered to affect the semantics of the program in which an expression E appears if the instantiation changes the type of E, even if the variable or function is not odr-used (6.3 [basic.def.odr]). [ Example:
+The existence of a definition of a variable or function is considered to affect the semantics of the program if the variable or function is needed for constant evaluation by an expression (7.7 [expr.const]), even if constant evaluation of the expression is not required or if constant expression evaluation does not use the definition. [ Example: ... ]Similarly, the existence of a definition of a variable or function is considered to affect the semantics of the program if the instantiation is necessary to determine the type of an expression in the program, even if the variable or function is not odr-used (6.3 [basic.def.odr]). [ Example: